-Using the optical drive The optical drive in your MacBook supports standard 12 cm (4.7 inch) discs.
-Irregularly shaped discs or discs smaller than 12 cm (4.7 inches) are not supported and can become lodged in the drive.
+Using the optical drive The SuperDrive in your MacBook Pro supports standard 12 cm (4.7 inch) discs.
+Irregularly shaped discs or discs smaller than 12 cm (4.7 inches) are not supported.

-Handling glass parts Your MacBook contains glass components, including the display and trackpad.
-If they are damaged, don't use your MacBook until it has been repaired by an Apple Authorized Service Provider.
+Handling glass parts Your MacBook Pro contains glass components, including the display and trackpad.
+If they are damaged, don't use your MacBook Pro until it has been repaired by an Apple Authorized Service Provider.

-Storing your MacBook If you are going to store your MacBook for an extended period of time, keep it in a cool location (ideally, 71° F or 22° C) and discharge the battery to 50 percent.
-When storing your computer for longer than five months, discharge the battery to approximately 50 percent and then remove it from your MacBook.
+Storing your MacBook Pro If you are going to store your MacBook Pro for an extended period of time, keep it in a cool location (ideally, 71° F or 22° C) and discharge the battery to approximately 50 percent.
 To maintain the capacity of the battery, recharge the battery to 50 percent every six months or so.

-Cleaning your MacBook When cleaning the outside of your MacBook and its components, first shut down your MacBook, unplug the power adapter, and remove the battery.
+Cleaning your MacBook Pro When cleaning the outside of your MacBook Pro and its components, first shut down your MacBook Pro and unplug the power adapter.
 Then use a damp, soft, lint-free cloth to clean the computer's exterior.
 Avoid getting moisture in any openings.
 Do not spray liquid directly on the computer.
 Do not use aerosol sprays, solvents, or abrasives that might damage the finish.

-Cleaning the MacBook screen To clean the MacBook screen, first shut down your MacBook, unplug the power adapter, and remove the battery.
-Then use the included cleaning cloth to wipe the screen.
-Dampen the cloth with water if necessary.
+Cleaning your MacBook Pro screen To clean your MacBook Pro screen, first shut down your MacBook Pro and unplug the power adapter.
+Then dampen the included cleaning cloth with just water and wipe the screen.
 Do not spray liquid directly on the screen.